-The course provides coverage across a range of modern ecology topics and involves training in a variety of practical techniques and skills relevant to research in the biological sciences.
+The course provides coverage across a range of modern ecology topics, and involves training in a variety of practical techniques and skills relevant to research in the biological sciences.
 The system is also flexible and allows the students to transfer to other degree streams within the Department up to the start of the second term, or indeed to the Biology degree up to the start of the second year.
-You can also take up to 30 credits outside of the Department of Biological Sciences, but within other Science Departments during stage two/three.
-Options are selected in consultation with your Personal Tutor and the Director of Teaching.
+You can also take up to 30 credits outside of the Department of Biological Sciences, but from other Science Departments, during stage two/four.
+Options are selected in consultation with your Personal Tutor and the Director of Teaching/Department Lead in UG Education.